umeyiratasoy/umeyiratasoy/README.md

 - Atatürk University - Management Information Systems | 4rd grade student 🎓
 - I'm trying to improve myself in software projects, I'm a student right now, but this can't prevent my development. 💻
 - I have a good command of Software Development Models, I usually try to develop software with the Scrum model.
-- I am proficient in OOP (Object Oriented Programming), SOA (Service Oriented Architecture) and SOLID coding techniques.-
+- I am proficient in OOP (Object Oriented Programming), SOA (Service Oriented Architecture) and SOLID coding techniques.
 - I am prone to teamwork, I try to think in a planned and analytical way.